 Chances are good that you’ve met a Labradoodle lately.
-These fuzzy poodle-Labrador hybrids are a common sight at your local dog park, looking for all the world like living teddy bears.
+These fuzzy poodle-Labrador retriever hybrids are a common sight at your local dog park, looking for all the world like living teddy bears—especially those Labradoodle puppies.
 So just what’s behind all the Labradoodle love?

-Though it seems like those adorable, fuzzy “doodle” dogs have been around forever, they were actually only introduced in 1988.
-That’s when an Australian breeder decided to cross the Labrador retriever with the standard poodle to create a guide dog better for those generally allergic to dog fur and dander.
+Though it seems like those adorable, fuzzy “doodle” dog breeds have been around forever, they were actually only introduced in 1988.
+That’s when Australian breeder Wally Conron decided to cross the Labrador retriever with the standard poodle in his attempts to create a guide dog better suited to people allergic to dog fur and dander.
 (This origin story accounts for their other common name, the Australian Labradoodle.)

-Energetic, loving, smart, and (sometimes) hypoallergenic—it wasn’t long before the world fell in love with these intelligent dogs.
+Energetic, loving, and (sometimes) hypoallergenic—there’s a good reason the world fell in love with these intelligent dogs.
 So, what should you know about Labradoodle puppies?
 What do Labradoodle owners understand better than anyone about the Labradoodle?
 Here are just some of the reasons that Labradoodle people love their pets.

 Labradoodles are the cutest puppies

-Can you resist that look; those adorable, expressive eyes?
-Didn’t think so!
+Can you resist that look?
+That plush coat?
+Those adorable, expressive eyes?
+That smile?
+Nope, we didn’t think so.
 Labradoodle puppies are playful and bouncy, always ready for adventure—and a cuddle.
 These dogs are lap dogs even when they get too big to fit

 They come in all different sizes